OpenCyphal/pycyphal/CONTRIBUTING.rst

 If they appear to be failing with timeout errors and such, consider re-running them on a faster system.
 It is recommended to run the test suite with at least 2 GB of free RAM and an SSD.

-Auto-tests may spawn new processes, e.g., to test the CLI tool.
-In order to keep their code coverage measured, we have put the coverage setup code into a special module ``sitecustomize.py``, which is auto-imported every time a new Python interpreter is started (as long as the module's path is in ``PYTHONPATH``, of course).
-Hence, every invocation of Python made during testing is coverage-tracked, which is great.
-This is why we don't invoke ``coverage`` manually when running tests.
-After the tests are executed, we end up with some dozen or more of ``.coverage*`` files scattered across the source directories.
-The scattered coverage files are then located automatically and combined into one file, which is then analyzed by report generators and other tools like SonarQube.

-When tests that spawn new processes fail, they may leave their children running in the background, which may adversely influence other tests that are executed later, so an error in one test may crash a dozen of unrelated ones invoked afterwards.
-You need to be prepared for that and always start analyzing the test report starting with the first failure.
-Ideally, though, this should be fixed by adding robust cleanup logic for each test.

 Some of the components of the library and of the test suite require DSDL packages to be generated.
 Those must be dealt with carefully as it needs to be ensured that the code that requires generated packages to be available is not executed until they are generated.